C. T. R. Wilson: Awards

+Chivalric orders

+Commemorations

-The Wilson crater on the Moon is named after him, Alexander Wilson and Ralph Elmer Wilson.
+The Wilson crater on the Moon is named after him, Alexander Wilson, and Ralph Elmer Wilson.
 The Wilson Condensation Cloud formations that occur after large explosions, such as nuclear detonations, are named after him.
-The Wilson Society, the scientific society of Sidney Sussex College, Cambridge is named in his honour, as is the CTR Wilson Institute for Atmospheric Electricity, the Atmospheric Electricity Special Interest Group of the Royal Meteorological Society.
+The Wilson Society—the scientific society of Sidney Sussex College, Cambridge—is named in his honour, as is the CTR Wilson Institute for Atmospheric Electricity—the Atmospheric Electricity Special Interest Group of the Royal Meteorological Society.

-The archives of C.T.R Wilson are maintained by the Archives of the University of Glasgow.
+The archives of C.T.R.
+Wilson are maintained by the Archives of the University of Glasgow.

+in 1996, a blue plaque in Wilson's honour was installed in a specially built cairn at Flotterstone, close to his birthplace at Crosshouse Farm.

-In 2012, the Royal Society of Edinburgh held a meeting in honour of Wilson, the "Great Scottish Physicist".
+In 2012, the Royal Society of Edinburgh held a meeting in honour of Wilson, the "Great Scottish Physicist."

-Personal life

-In 1908, Wilson married Jessie Fraser, the daughter of a minister from Glasgow.
-The couple had four children.
-His family knew him as patient and curious, and fond of taking walks in the hills near his home.
-He died at his home in Carlops on 15 November 1959, surrounded by his family.